rulewis/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     ![](../assets/subdomain-processing.png)

-    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks.
-This step can take up to 3 hours.
+    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
 Learn more in [this section](#subdomain-validation).

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to deliver messages.